Original Airdate: November 17, 1967

 While I think there are some justified criticisms of the somewhat contrived plot in “Journey To Babel,” to me this is a top tier Star Trek episode.
 These slow-burn episodes filled with political intrigue, diplomatic battles, and deep space war games are some of Star Trek’s best.
 Also the unfolding allure of Spock’s mysterious backstory (after “Amok Time”) continues to fascinate.
 The troubled father-son dynamic of Sarek and Spock echoes certain 1960s cultural struggles at the time.
 Also, in this episode we are introduced to two new alien species: the Andorians and the Tellarites –both of whom help us fill out the vast universe as a rich place filled with all manner of different creatures.

 Writer Dorothea Catherine “D.C.”
-Fontana (1939-2019), also worked as a writer for a few different television programs prior to Star Trek, before she briefly worked as Gene Roddenberry’s secretary before becoming a writer on the show.
+Fontana (1939-2019), also worked as a writer for a few different television programs prior to Star Trek, before she briefly worked as Gene Roddenberry’s secretary and then was appointed a writer on the show.
 At the age of 27, Fontana became the youngest story editor in Hollywood at the time, and she was also one of the few female staff writers.
-She remained a Star Trek writer until the end of the second season.
-Fontana had the notable distinction of being one of the few people to have worked on Star Trek: The Original Series, as well as Star Trek: The Animated Series, Star Trek: The Next Generation, and Star Trek: Deep Space Nine.
-Of them all, Deep Space Nine was her favorite Star Trek series.
+She remained a Star Trek writer until the end of the second season of TOS and she has the notable distinction of being one of the few people to have worked on Star Trek: The Original Series, as well as Star Trek: The Animated Series, Star Trek: The Next Generation, and Star Trek: Deep Space Nine.
+Of them all, Deep Space Nine was her favorite series.

 Director Joseph Pevney (1911-2008) is tied with Marc Daniels for most TOS episodes directed.

 - Inspired by theories of Spock’s past, writer D.C.
 Fontana persuaded Gene Roddenberry to consider this script.
 Fontana later called this her favorite episode of Star Trek that she wrote.